zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-faq/index.md

 [TOC]

-This FAQ is for developers; check out the [General Chromium OS FAQ](/chromium-os/developer-library/reference/development/chromium-os-faq) for non-development related questions.
+This FAQ is for developers; check out the [General ChromiumOS FAQ](/chromium-os/developer-library/reference/development/chromium-os-faq) for non-development related questions.

 ---

-## Should I call my build Chromium OS or Google Chrome OS?
+## Should I call my build ChromiumOS or Google ChromeOS?

-You should call it Chromium OS.
+You should call it ChromiumOS.

-### Will the autoupdate feature work on both Google Chrome OS and Chromium OS?
+### Will the autoupdate feature work on both Google ChromeOS and ChromiumOS?

-We don't plan to support autoupdate on Chromium OS, as we did not build the binaries, and we don't know what modifications you've made to the system, so we don't want to blow away any changes you may have made to the code.
-Therefore Google will not autoupdate Chromium OS systems, but you're welcome to set up your own autoupdate server.
+We don't plan to support autoupdate on ChromiumOS, as we did not build the binaries, and we don't know what modifications you've made to the system, so we don't want to blow away any changes you may have made to the code.
+Therefore Google will not autoupdate ChromiumOS systems, but you're welcome to set up your own autoupdate server.

-Google Chrome OS will autoupdate to keep consumer machines running the latest and greatest at all times.
+Google ChromeOS will autoupdate to keep consumer machines running the latest and greatest at all times.

-### Will the verified boot feature work on both Google Chrome OS and Chromium OS?
+### Will the verified boot feature work on both Google ChromeOS and ChromiumOS?

-The verified boot procedure relies on custom firmware and hardware modifications and hence will work only for Google Chrome OS.
+The verified boot procedure relies on custom firmware and hardware modifications and hence will work only for Google ChromeOS.

 ### ---

 ### ## What are the minimum hardware requirements?

-The open-source nature of Chromium OS allows it to be ported to an expanding range of hardware; however, some base requirements are likely to remain fixed.
+The open-source nature of ChromiumOS allows it to be ported to an expanding range of hardware; however, some base requirements are likely to remain fixed.

 Hardware-accelerated OpenGL or OpenGL ES support is mandatory, and the Chromium